 “Stephen, Count of Blois, withdrew from the siege and returned home to France by sea.
 Therefore all of us grieved, since he was a very noble man and valiant in arms.
 On the day following his departure, the city of Antioch was surrendered to the Franks.
 If he had persevered, he would have rejoiced much in the victory with the rest.
 This act disgraced him.
 For a good beginning is not beneficial to anyone unless it be well consummated” (Chronicle of Fulcher of Chartres, I.16.7).

-Fulcher’s observation was proven true with the example of Hugh the Great, who left immediately after the capture of Antioch and the subsequent defense of the newly captured city against the army of Kerboga of Mosul (on June 28, 1098).
+Fulcher’s observation was proven true with the example of Hugh, who left immediately after the capture of Antioch and the subsequent defense of the newly captured city against the army of Kerboga of Mosul (on June 28, 1098).
 Hugh began his journey home at the beginning of July and, unlike Count Stephen, his departure was not begrudged by the other Crusaders.

 Pressure on Count Stephen continued to mount as the remaining leaders of the First Crusade continued to meet with success.
 In addition to Bohemond claiming Antioch, Duke Godfrey gained control of Jerusalem (c.
 1099) and his brother, Baldwin, wrested leadership over Edessa (c.
 1098).
 Badgered by his family, and hoping to restore his tarnished prestige, Count Stephen took up the crusader’s mantle again in 1101.
 Unfortunately, he died in battle in 1102.

 Written by C. Keith Hansley

 Picture Attribution: (Image from manuscript BL Royal 16 G VI, f.
 381 (Chroniques de France ou de St Denis), [Public Domain] via Creative Commons and the British Library).